-The aphids took over our greenhouse almost immediately after we planted it that first year.
+The aphids took over our greenhouse almost immediately after we planted it the first year.
 At first, we did not know aphids were causing the damage to our pepper crop.
 The aphids got a strong foothold in our greenhouse before we figured it out.

 All through the 2014 growing season we battled back wave after wave of aphids on our greenhouse pepper plants.
 We kept killing those nasty bugs and they just kept coming back.